Winter Driving Advice

-Make sure you have a fully charged mobile (a car charger for the phone is also a good idea) to allow you to call for help or let someone know you will be delayed.
+Make sure you have a fully charged mobile (a car charger for the phone is also a good idea) to allow you to call for help or let someone know you will have a delay.
 If your mobile battery runs out, it could be a long walk to get assistance.

-Keep an emergency kit for extreme weather in your car.
-This should include at least extra warm clothing and footwear, a torch, and some chocolate.
+Keep an emergency kit for extreme weather in your car to include at least extra warm clothing and footwear, a torch, and some chocolate.

 The Department for Transport (DfT) has directly linked 29 fatalities and more than 2,500 injuries to snow and ice whilst driving during an average UK winter.
 Be careful!
 Take care!